PrivacySafe/refreshview-browser/README.md

 Remember when the web was simple?
 We bring you faster loading without Big Tech or AI tracking.
 Browse with built-in ad blockers, safer social apps, private search & better security.

+**This is still in a prerelease / prototype phase.
+Changes will be made, things will be broken**

 ## Connecting Social Communities
 We designed a gorgeous dashboard that seamlessly connects you with a global ecosystem, integrating with apps like [PrivacySafe Social](https://privacysafe.social).
 Join a thriving community of over 1,000 servers and millions of users on the decentralized Mastodon network.
 RefreshView Browser is still in alpha testing, but you can [Sign Up for PrivacySafe Social Now](https://privacysafe.social).